Karen Black: Personal life

 Black was married four times and called off two engagements.
-Three of her marriages ended in divorce, while the fourth lasted nearly 30 years and ended only at death.
+Three of her marriages ended in divorce, while the fourth lasted almost 30 years, ending only at death.

-She claimed that she became pregnant the first time she had sex, with her boyfriend Charles Black.
+She became pregnant the first time she had sex, with her boyfriend Charles Black.
 He was 18; she was 15.
 They were driven to Alabama where they could marry with parental consent, then moved to Muncie, Indiana, where Charles attended college.
-Black had a miscarriage, to her relief, but when she returned home, her father barred her from returning, so she drove back to Muncie.
+Black had a miscarriage, to her relief, but when she came home, her father barred her from returning, so she drove back to Muncie.
 The marriage was short-lived, although she retained Charles' surname, under which she would come to be credited throughout her career.

 While a student at Northwestern University, Black began dating classmate Robert Benedetti.
 She got pregnant again and gave birth to a daughter on March 4, 1959.
-She did not tell her parents about the pregnancy, and put her daughter up for adoption at birth; she reconnected with her in 2012.
+She did not tell her parents about the pregnancy and put the baby up for adoption at birth; she reconnected with her in 2012.